IAN-RIUA/IAN-RIUA/README.md

 🔓 Open source or community driven data projects

-🧾 Real-world analytics and research initiatives
+🧾 Real world analytics and research initiatives

-💼 Data analytics or machine learning internships / entry-level roles
+💼 Data analytics or machine learning internships / entry level roles

 If your work thrives on data-driven innovation, I’d love to contribute and grow alongside your team.